A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 They knew that they didn't have the votes.

-The leadership and the vast the Republican establishment doesn't see any benefit in opposing what's been signed into law.
+The leadership and the vast Republican establishment doesn't see any benefit in opposing what's been signed into law.

-They just think that they're going to end up being hated and despised and never ever win another election.
+They just think that they're going to end up being hated and despised and never, ever win another election.

-When I've got a story somewhere here in the stack since you asked, uh Albert about this this very thing.
+I mean, I've got a story somewhere here in the stack since you asked, Albert, about this very thing, Republican establishment leaders upset with Cruz and upset with others.

 We're never going to get back in power.